 An EU citizen living in the Netherlands is legally required to register with the municipality.
-If the EU citizen is going to work for a company that is officially recognised as a sponsor by the IND, he or she should register at the Expatcenter.
+If the EU citizen is going to work for a company that is officially recognised as a sponsor by the IND, he or she should register at IN Amsterdam (formerly 'Expatcenter Amsterdam').

 To register, EU citizens will need to bring: